MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_03_develop_unit_tests_github_copilot.md

       - Ensure that the tests are discovered and executed correctly.
     ```

-## Extend the UnitTests project to begin testing data access classes
+#### Task 2: Extend the UnitTests project to begin testing data access classes

 In this section of the exercise, you use GitHub Copilot to help you create unit tests for the `Library.Infrastructure` project.